DTFN/dtfn/README.md

 # Green-Element-Chain

-Official Go implementation of the Green-Element-Chain protocol.
+Official Go implementation of the Green-Element-Chain protocol based ethermint.